 In August 2017, armed attacks, massive scale violence, and serious human rights violations forced thousands of Rohingya to flee their homes in Myanmar’s Rakhine State.
 Many walked for days through jungles and undertook dangerous sea journeys across the Bay of Bengal to reach safety in Bangladesh.
-Now, more than 900,000 people have found safety in Bangladesh with a majority living in the Cox Bazar’s region of Bangladesh which is now home to the world’s largest refugee camp.
+Now, more than 960,000 people have found safety in Bangladesh with a majority living in the Cox Bazar’s region - home to the world’s largest refugee camp.
 The United Nations has described the Rohingya as “the most persecuted minority in the world.”

 The Rohingya are a Muslim ethnic minority group who have lived for centuries in predominantly Buddhist Myanmar - formerly known as Burma.
 Despite living in Myanmar for many generations, the Rohingya are not recognized as an official ethnic group and have been denied citizenship since 1982, making them the world’s largest stateless population.

 The Rohingya have suffered decades of violence, discrimination and persecution in Myanmar.
 Their largest exodus began in August 2017 after a massive wave of violence broke out in Myanmar’s Rakhine State, forcing more than 742,000 people - half of them children - to seek refuge in Bangladesh.
 Entire villages were burned to the ground, thousands of families were killed or separated and massive human rights violations were reported.

 More than 1 million Rohingya refugees have fled violence in Myanmar in successive waves of displacement since the 1990s.
-Now, more than 960,000 Rohingya refugees are living in Bangladesh with a majority settled in and around Kutupalong and Nayapara refugee camps in Bangladesh’s Cox’s Bazar region — which have grown to become some of the largest and most densely populated camps in the world.
+Now, more than 960,000 Rohingya refugees are living in Bangladesh with a majority settled in and around Kutupalong and Nayapara refugee camps in Bangladesh’s Cox’s Bazar region — some of the largest and most densely populated camps in the world.